WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

 ## C

+- campaign

+  1. noun: an organized course of action to achieve a goal.

+     _"the campaign for a full inquiry into the regime"_

+     - a set of organized actions that a political candidate undertakes in an attempt to win an election.

+       _"an election campaign"_

+  2. noun: a series of military operations intended to achieve a particular objective, confined to a particular area, or involving a specified type of fighting.

+     _"a desert campaign"_

+  3. verb: work in an organized and active way toward a particular goal, typically a political or social one.

+     _"people who campaigned against child labor"_

+  4. phrase: on the campaign trail — engaged in a political campaign.

+     _"he has studiously avoided the subject on the campaign trail"_

 - canal

   1. noun: an artificial waterway constructed to allow the passage of boats or ships inland or to convey water for irrigation.

      - a tubular duct in a plant or animal, serving to convey or contain food, liquid, or air. _"the ear canal"_

+- canonical

+  1. adjective: according to or ordered by canon law.

+     _"the canonical rites of the Roman Church"_

+  2. adjective: included in the list of sacred books officially accepted as genuine.

+     _"the canonical Gospels of the New Testament"_

+     - accepted as being accurate and authoritative.

+       _"the canonical method of comparative linguistics"_

+     - (of a writer or work) belonging to the literary canon.

+       _"canonical writers like Jane Austen"_

+     - according to recognized rules or scientific laws.

+       _"canonical nucleotide sequences"_

+     - (MATHEMATICS) relating to a general rule or standard formula.

+  3. adjective: relating to a cathedral chapter or a member of it.

+     _"his college tutors were later his canonical colleagues"_

+  4. noun: the prescribed official dress of the clergy.

+     _"Cardinal Bea in full canonicals"_

 - canteen